6 Ways To Survive A Volatile Stock Market

 damien April 9, 2007 at 6:03 pm

-Sounds like you’re coping.
-My boss said she losy 4k last weekend.
+Sounds like you know how to cope.
+My boss said she lost $4k last weekend.
 In a way, I’m glad I have a simple teacher’s retirement investment and a conservative, boring TSA I put into every month.
 Then again, as they say . . . nothing ventured, nothing gained.

 Sun April 9, 2007 at 7:22 pm

-Thanks for the mention, SVB!
-I am not so sure about whether it’s a good time to enter into REIT (however, it shouldn’t matter that much if you plan to hold the investment for a long time), but for international stocks, I think the good time is still ahead.
-If you haven’t start in investing in international stocks (or mutual funds) yet, you may want to take a look at DODFX, a very solid fund from a very solid company.
+Make sure you to check whether it’s a good time to enter into REITs (however, it shouldn’t matter that much if you plan to hold the investment for a long time), but for international stocks, I think that there may be opportunities still ahead.
+If you haven’t started investing in international stocks (or mutual funds) yet, you may want to take a look at DODFX, a very solid fund from a very solid company.

 Silicon Valley Blogger April 9, 2007 at 9:48 pm